2021 MyCPD Framework

 - Examining / writing examination questions *

 When can I claim educational activities in categories 2 and 3?

 Completing some activities listed in Category 1 may require you to engage in peer review or outcome measurement.
 Where this is the case, that component of the activity can be claimed in the relevant category.
 For example:

-Your postgraduate studies may require you to collect and analyse data from your practice that leads to recommendations about practice, or data from a health unit that lead you to recommend changes to policy or practice.
+Your postgraduate studies may require you to collect and analyse data from your practice that leads to recommendations about practice, or data from a health unit that leads you to recommend changes to policy or practice.
 In this case the measuring outcomes element could be claimed as a Category 3 activity.
-The associated reading and research elements will remain as category 1 activities.
+The associated reading and research elements will remain as Category 1 activities.

 What constitutes peer review and when can I claim as a reviewer?

 Peer review involves review of your performance/practice by your peers.

 Generally, your peers will be other physicians with comparable or greater training and experience, however this can depend on a range of factors including what aspect of your practice you are reviewing.
 Many of your professional skills (such as communication or teaching) may also be valuably reviewed by the nursing or allied health staff that you interact with regularly.
 Some specialities (such as Public Health or Occupational and Environmental medicine) and those who are predominantly academics or researchers may find non-physician peers better able to provide useful feedback on their performance.

 The primary focus of peer review is seeking feedback from your peers on your own performance.
 However, you may also be asked to provide feedback on the performance of others.
 In some cases this can result in reflecting on your own practice and potentially making changes to your practice as a result of your review of others.
 In this case your peer review of others may also be claimable in MyCPD Category 2: Reviewing Performance.